imrezol/korinna/Class02.md

     “The club I tried yesterday was great!”
     ```
     * It is not clear if the term club is related to the word sense of a club sandwich, baseball club, clubhouse, golf club, or any other sense that club might have.

+* word sensors
+* word sense
+* word couting vs capturing meaning
+* word counting
+    * unigram couns

+context
+one word in a matrix is a row
+nokia close to samsung but close to finland
+a word can be close a lot of other words in different direction
+qoed2vec one word -> 2 vectors (center word + outside words)